AlexsJones/kubernetes-oauth2-proxy/README.md

-# kubernetes-squid-proxy
+# kubernetes-oauth2-proxy

-Squid proxy in kubernetes
+oauth2 proxy in kubernetes
 Fantastic for setting up simple authentication to private services

-- upload the oauth2_proxy.cfg as `conf` configmap in the squidy namespace
+- upload the oauth2_proxy.cfg as `conf` configmap in the namespace
-- Run squid ./deploy.sh
+- Run oauth2 ./deploy.sh
 - Redirect host record to new ingress

-Here is an example of how you would direct from the primary ingress into the squid proxy; the proxy then directing to your service.
+Here is an example of how you would direct from the primary ingress into the oauth2 proxy; the proxy then directing to your service.
 ```
 #This is an auto generated file
 kind: Ingress